Crowndev/bitcore-mnemonic/README.md

 bitcore-mnemonic-crown
 ======================

 This package is under development.
-Please do not download.
+It may be unstable, or not work as expected.

 Contributing
 ============